HBull5/react-hooks/README.md

 }, [string, count]);
 ```

-* **WARNING** this is a bit of a tangent, but might be useful for understanding how `useEffect` works.
+* **WARNING** this is a bit of a tangent, but might be useful for understanding how `useEffect` works and could be helpful for debugging your `useEffect` hooks.

     * `useEffect` is only called once when the component is rendered and if one of the dependencies are different between renders.
+However the `useEffect` callback will
+    be called on page load b/c there the value will be initally set.
     ```javascript react
-    /* This will only log 'use effect' once on load, even though the onClick updates the value the useEffect is only called once on render. */ let date = new Date();
+    /* The use effect is called once on render b/c the value is intially set on page load.
+Even though the onClick function updates the date value the use effect is NOT called b/c the page is not re-rendered by the variable changing. */ let date = new Date();

     useEffect(() => {